DSD-DBS/py-capellambse/docs/source/development/low-level-api.rst

 -----------------------

-The GenericElement class offers the :py:meth:`~capellambse.model.common.element.GenericElement.from_model` class method, which takes a ``MelodyModel`` instance and a low-level LXML ``_Element`` as arguments and constructs a high-level API proxy object from them.
+The GenericElement class offers the :py:meth:`~capellambse.model.GenericElement.from_model` class method, which takes a ``MelodyModel`` instance and a low-level LXML ``_Element`` as arguments and constructs a high-level API proxy object from them.
 This is the way "back up" to the high-level API.

 .. note::